-Once the removal back to Germany had been ordained, it was decided that a high-speed dash, under the major fighter protection umbrella which the Luftwaffe guaranteed to provide, offered the best chance of breaking through the inevitable British attacks.
+Once the removal of the ships back to Germany had been ordained, it was decided that a high-speed dash, under the major fighter protection umbrella which the Luftwaffe guaranteed to provide, offered the best chance of breaking through the inevitable British attacks.

 After weeks of minesweeping in the English Channel and southern part of the North Sea by the 1st, 2nd, 4th, 5th and 12th Minensuch-Flottillen (commanded by Korvettenkapitäne Karl Neitzel, Kurt Thoma and Walter Burger, Fregattenkapitän Rudolf Lell and Korvettenkapitän Fritz Breithaupt respectively) and the 2nd, 3rd and 4th Räumboots-Flottillen (commanded by Korvettenkapitäne Jost Brökelmann, Arnulf Hölzerkopf and Waldemar Holst respectively), the German squadron, under the command of Vizeadmiral Otto Ciliax, departed Brest at about 22.45, more than three hours later than planned as a result of various problems, during the night of 11/12 February.

-The ‘Donnerkeil’ (i) air umbrella used 166 single- and twin-engined fighters (largely of the Jagdgeschwadern 2, 26 and later 1) of Generalfeldmarschall Hugo Sperrle’s Luftflotte III under the tactical command of Oberst Adolf Galland.
+The 'Donnerkeil' (i) air umbrella used 166 single- and twin-engined fighters (largely of the Jagdgeschwader 2, JG 26 and later JG 1) of Generalfeldmarschall Hugo Sperrle’s Luftflotte III under the tactical command of Oberst Adolf Galland.

 The five elderly fleet destroyers (Campbell and Vivacious of the 21st Destroyer Flotilla and Worcester, Whitshed and Mackay of the 16th Destroyer Flotilla) and four more modern 'Hunt' class escort destroyers were taken wholly by surprise, and therefore were not on station but on gunnery practice in the North Sea.
 The ships steamed south to intercept the German flotilla, but arrived in time to deliver just a single salvo of torpedoes, all of which missed.
 The German counter-fire severely damaged Worcester, which only just managed to regain port.

-It can be argued, therefore, that ‘Cerberus’ represented a strategic defeat inasmuch as it left the German navy with no major warships based in French ports for anti-convoy forays into the Atlantic, but given the time needed to repair Scharnhorst and get her to northern Norway only on the third attempt, added little to the strength of the German naval forces for attacks on the Arctic convoys.
+While 'Cerberus' was undoubtedly a major German success at the tactical level, it can be argued, therefore, that the undertaking represented a strategic defeat inasmuch as it left the German navy with no major warships based in French ports for anti-convoy forays into the Atlantic, but given the time needed to repair Scharnhorst and get her to northern Norway only on the third attempt, added little to the strength of the German naval forces for attacks on the Arctic convoys.